erennakdag/polling-app/backend/README.md

-# Backend of the Voting App
+# Backend of the Polling App

 This backend was created using Python's FastAPI for the RESTful API, SQLAlchemy for handleing the database and Alembic for the Database Migrations

 ## Starting up the server

 `cd backend` (if not already done)

 `python3 -m venv venv`

+`source ./venv/bin/activate`

 `pip3 install -r requirements.txt`

 `uvicorn main:app --reload`

 You are ready to go